Latuda (Lurasidone Hydrochloride)

 Frequently Asked Questions

-No, Latuda is not addictive or habit forming.
+No, Latuda is not considered addictive or habit-forming.

-Latuda is not approved for treatment of elderly patients with dementia-related psychosis or behavioural disorders.
-Medicines like Latuda can increase the risk of death in elderly people who have memory loss (dementia).
+Latuda is not approved for elderly patients with dementia-related psychosis due to increased risk of death.

-If you miss your dose, take it as soon as you remember, then go back to taking your medicine normally.
-If it’s almost time for your next dose, skip the missed dose.
-Do not take a double dose to make up for the missed dose.
+If you miss a dose, take it as soon as you remember.
+If it's almost time for your next dose, skip the missed dose.

 Important Disclaimer